ichordev/sparsed/README.md

 # SparseD
 Incredibly simple & super-fast sparse sets in D.

-Can be used to create fixed-size maps with O(1) insertion, lookup, and removal; and lightning-fast iteration over values.
+Can be used to create fixed-size maps with O(1) insertion, lookup, and removal; and lightning-fast iteration over values that are in the set.

 Two variants are available, with almost identical interfaces:
 - Static: Implemented using static arrays.
 Fixed in size.
-Compatible with BetterC.
-All methods are `nothrow @nogc pure @safe`.
-- Dynamic: Implemented with dynamic arrays.
+- Dynamic: Implemented with dynamic arrays using user-defined allocators (see: [memterface](https://code.dlang.org/packages/memterface)).
 The sparse array is still fixed in size, but the dense array can grow and shrink.
-Incompatible with BetterC.
-All methods are at least `nothrow pure @safe`, but some use the GC.

 Documentation is provided in the library's source code.
 Make sure to also read a function's preconditions where applicable.